 The following excerpt is a reference to the sound current when it takes the form of a flute:

 My sense of the divine brings with it a strange sound of music with its glories, a marvelous melody sounding like a multitude of flutes.
 I have called it the FLUTE OF GOD!
 (Twitchell, Paul, The Flute of God.
 Menlo Park: The Illuminated Way Press, 1969, p.
 11)

 Twitchell explains the importance of the sacred current of sound as follows:

-"We can say that the Flute of God is actually that great sound current which soul rides upon in its journey to its true home". ( The Flute of God by Paul Twitchell, The Illuminated Way Press, p.
+"We can say that the Flute of God is actually that great sound current which soul rides upon in its journey to its true home".
+(Twitchell, Paul, The Flute of God.
+Menlo Park: The Illuminated Way Press, 1969, p.
 13)